wkoertgen/train.docker.dataguard/FAQ.md

 	./*.log
 	#./install/*

-The last line is commented, otherwise the docker server would not take notice of the **subdirectory install** After the installation of the Oracle software we do not need it anymore, we uncomment it then.
-If we would drop this line at all, then the docker client would send the complete subdirectory install to the docker server - some 3 GB compressed - in every next build process.
-Our images wil grow unnecessarily.
-See here the sizes of of uncompressed Orace software.
+The last line is commented, otherwise the docker server would not take notice of the **subdirectory install.** After the installation of the Oracle software, we do not need it anymore, we uncomment it then.
+If we would drop this line at all, then the docker client would **send the complete subdirectory install** to the docker server - some 3 GB compressed - in every next build process.
+Our images would grow unnecessarily.
+See here the sizes of of uncompressed Orace software:

 	REPOSITORY          TAG                 IMAGE ID            CREATED             VIRTUAL SIZE oraclelinux         oracle12c           d6915659544b        45 minutes ago      8.955 GB oraclelinux         7.2                 0e739c7463a3        8 weeks ago         206 MB

-This is a bit clumpsy due to docker's actual philisophy, assuming that there is only **the one Dockerfile**, consequently **only one .dockerignore.**
+This is a bit clumpsy due to docker's actual philisophy assuming, that there is only **the one Dockerfile**, consequently **only one .dockerignore.**